-list This subcommand shows the parameters of the currently existing metrics.
-Note that VM-specific metrics are only available when a particular VM is running.

-setup This subcommand sets the interval between taking two samples of metric data and the number of samples retained internally.
+- list This subcommand shows the parameters of the currently existing metrics.
+Note that VM-specific metrics are only available when a particular VM is running. - setup This subcommand sets the interval between taking two samples of metric data and the number of samples retained internally.
 The retained data is available for displaying with the query subcommand.

-query This subcommand retrieves and displays the currently retained metric data.
+The -list option shows which metrics have been modified as the result of the command execution. - query This subcommand retrieves and displays the currently retained metric data.